chris-lovejoy/site/_posts/51 Stats ML /2020-10-31-correlation-causation.md

 A recent example is [this paper by Babylon Health](https://www.nature.com/articles/s41467-020-17419-7).
 They used a causal machine learning model to rank likely diseases based on the symptoms, risk factors and demographics of a patient.

-They trained the model to ask “if I treat this disease, which symptoms would go away?” and “if I don’t treat this disease, which symptoms would remain?”.
+They trained the model to ask "if I treat this disease, which symptoms would go away?" and "if I don't treat this disease, which symptoms would remain?"
 They encoded these questions as two mathematical formulae.
-Using these questions brings in causality: if treating a disease causes symptoms to go away, then it’s a causal relationship.
+Using these questions brings in causality: if treating a disease causes symptoms to go away, then it's a causal relationship.

 They compared their causal model with a model that only looked at correlations and found that it performed better — particularly for rarer diseases and more complex cases.